pdf-raku/PDF-raku/README.md

 - high level data access via tied Hashes and Arrays
 - a type system for mapping PDF internal structures to Perl 6 objects

 Note: This is a low-to-medium level module.
-For higher level PDF manipulation, please see <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a>.
+For higher level PDF manipulation, please see <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction).

-## Introduction

-A PDF file consists of data structures, including dictionarys (hashs) arrays, numbers and strings, plus streams for holding data such as images, fonts and general content.

-PDF files are also indexed for random access and include stream compression and overall encryption.

-They have a reasonably well specified structure.
-The document structure starts from a `Root` entry in the outermost trailer dictionary.

-This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a>.
-It implements the syntax,  basic data-types and serialization rules as described in the first four chapters of the specification.

-Read and write access to data structures is via direct manipulation of tied arrays and hashes.
-The details of serialization and data representation mostly remain hidden.

-PDF::DAO also provides a set of class builder utilities to enable building an even higher level of abstract classes.

-This is put to work in the companion module <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction), which continues on where this module leaves off.
-It contains a much more detailed set of classes to implement much of the remainder of the PDF specification.

 ## Example Usage